 Are you an HR Professional?
 Do you want to lead the POSH implementation initiative in your organization, or assist other organizations as an external consultant?
 Do you need to implement POSH in multiple states?
 Do you want to customize POSH implementations for factory workers and those in the offices?
 Do you need to also train contractors’ workforce?
 Do you want to assist your organization with anti-sexual harassment implementation audits?
 Do you need to lead the administration of appropriate training for different types of employees?
 Do you want to learn how to do it all?

 Are you an in-house counsel?
-Do you need to create elaborate systems for reporting, inquiry and implementation of Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 (POSH Act)?
+Do you need to create elaborate systems for reporting, inquiry and implementation of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 (POSH Act)?
 Do you need to conduct detailed management and ICC training?
-Do you need to guide the HR team with effective implementation of the law?
+Do you need to guide the HR team with the effective implementation of the law?